 Dog faeces need to be picked up.
 On the spot fines apply starting at $275

-All dogs must by law be microchipped and registered in the Walgett Shire.
-On spot fines apply starting from $165
+All dogs must by law be microchipped and registered in the Walgett Shire, fines apply starting from $165

 Pre-Development Application (DA) Submission Meetings

 As a new service to residents Council wishes to invite all those planning to submit a development application, whether in the early or late stages of preparation, to contact Council for a confidential pre-lodgement meeting with Council Planning & Building staff.

 The Pre-DA is a service for potential applicants to seek feedback on specific concept plans for specific sites.
 At the pre-DA advice meeting we will discuss the relevant planning policies against which your proposal will be assessed as well as comment on those aspects of a proposal which are non-compliant with Council’s controls.

 A pre-lodgement meeting provides the prospective applicant with the opportunity to discuss and receive feedback from Council on the technical and merit aspects of a development proposal.
 This occurs following a preliminary assessment by staff of submitted plans and documents detailing the proposal.
 Although pre-lodgement meetings are not mandatory, this service is encouraged by Council because:

 - It's the most appropriate and transparent means of dealing with enquires of a complex or site-specific nature, or where formal feedback is being sought on a specific development concept or proposed plan;